AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART3.md

    - `dbo.IsolationForestScore(NVARCHAR)` - referenced on line 141
    - `dbo.LocalOutlierFactor(NVARCHAR, INT)` - referenced on line 144
 2. **MISSING TABLE:** `dbo.InferenceRequest` (queried on line 87)
-   - Alternative: May be `dbo.InferenceTracking` but schema doesn't match
+   - required implementation: will be `dbo.InferenceTracking` but schema doesn't match
 3. **MISSING TABLE:** `dbo.InferenceTracking` (referenced on line 269 for velocity calculation)
 4. **PLACEHOLDER VECTOR:** Line 83 - `CAST(NULL AS VECTOR(1998))` - vector computation not implemented
 5. **HARDCODED CONSTANTS:**
    - IsolationThreshold = 0.7 (line 148)
    - LOFThreshold = 1.5 (line 149)
-   - Should be configurable parameters
+   - MUST be configurable parameters
 6. **NO LOGGING:** Observations are sent to Service Broker but not persisted to table
-7. **PERFORMANCE:** TOP 1000 inference requests without index hint - may be slow
+7. **PERFORMANCE:** TOP 1000 inference requests without index hint - will be slow
 8. **JSON_OBJECT syntax** (line 242) requires SQL Server 2022+

 **Dependencies:**